 Thabo Pitso, Reading between the lines I, 2018.
 Drypoint on Fabriano.
 Edition of 15.

 Some of the our artists that participated in the CAP workshops are currently included in Paper, an exhibition at Glen Carlou Gallery, namely Alta Botha, Inge Burman, Corrie van der Wath and Simone Redman.

 Alta Botha on Launch at edg2020.

 The Gallery also has an educational leg and functions in association with the CAP Institute, providing skills training to emerging and established artists in the field of professional art practice, which includes the teaching and refinement of artmaking, thinking and exhibition skills.
-With a dedicated focus on education and the integration of theory and practice, in the Gallery curatorial walkabouts are provided and practical workshops will be conducted in one of the Gallery facilities, besides the available CAP online courses.
+With a dedicated focus on education and the integration of theory and practice, curatorial walkabouts are provided in the Gallery and practical workshops will be conducted, besides the available CAP online courses.